 As if that isn’t enough, it also has a flameless heater, which you can use to heat your meal with just a bit of water.

 We like how each component helps meet your calorie needs.
 The entree alone clocks in at about 300 calories, while the other food products contribute about 800-900 calories altogether, making around 1100-1200 calories per meal.

-The entree doesn’t necessarily taste bad; it’s just that its texture tells you that it’s been sitting in that package for quite some time.
-The sweetness of the barbecue sauce is overpowering and the chicken has a flaky texture similar to that of canned tuna.
-There’s also more beans and potatoes in the mix compared to the meat--- which is saying something, because around 60% of the pack is just, well, sauce.
+The entree doesn’t necessarily taste bad—it’s just that its texture tells you it’s been sitting in that package for quite some time.
+The sweetness of the barbecue sauce is overpowering, and the chicken has a flaky texture similar to that of canned tuna.
+There are also more beans and potatoes in the mix compared to the meat—which is saying something, because around 60% of the pack is just, well, sauce.

 Thankfully, the oatmeal cookies were good.
 You get a pack of four slightly tough but good-tasting cookies.
 It’s a great way to incorporate a bit of fiber into your meal.
 The corn nuts were great to munch on, too.

 Overall, we think that MRE Star shines best in emergency situations and disaster response.
 You can bring the packs when car camping or day hiking, but you might want to go with something more compact for longer trips.Buy on Amazon

 Alpine Aire Spicy Sausage Pasta

 On paper, Alpine Aire looks like a pretty good deal: it only weighs 5 ounces, is pretty compact, and already packs 300 calories in a single serving.

 - Taste: 2 stars

 - Shelf life: 5+ years